-Get ready for the 2024 Somerville International Film Festival, an annual film festival meant to showcase innovative independent cinema from around the world by up-and-coming artists.
+Get ready for the 2026 Somerville International Film Festival, an annual film festival meant to showcase innovative independent cinema from around the world by up-and-coming artists or as Boston Magazine called it "fresh cinematic visions".

 Somerville International Film Festival is